 In view of the above, we recommend that the status quo be maintained on the valuation of LPGs subject to further review if it becomes clear that the market has not developed as outlined above over the next 12-18 months and there are significant variations between the tax reference price and BPAP and SPP.

+Top of page

 UKOITC paper of April 1994

 For equity producers the most important factor to be considered in disposing of LPG is still security of offtake.
 Although propane and butane are valuable in their own right, the potential impact of shutting in oil production form a field through failing to have product lifted in a timely fashion dwarfs the revenue obtainable from LPG sales.